sous-chefs/ark/README.md

 - :put: extract the archive to a specified path, does not create any symbolic links
 - :remove: removes the extracted directory and related symlink #TODO
+- :setup_py_build: runs the command "python setup.py build" in the extracted directory
+- :setup_py_install:  runs the comand "python setup.py install" in the extracted directory

 # :put